Mrintania/portfolio_website/README.md

 ### Core Technologies

 The website is built using vanilla HTML5, CSS3, and JavaScript ES6+ to ensure maximum compatibility and performance without external dependencies.
+The project utilizes Font Awesome icons for enhanced visual elements and follows modern component-based architecture patterns.
 This approach provides optimal loading speeds and reduces potential security vulnerabilities while maintaining full control over the user experience.

 ### Design Philosophy